 Are you interested in developing your use of technology to support teaching and learning?

-The PGA TEL and PGA TEL Theory and Application are two part-time, practice-based programmes, designed to support participants as they carry out a Technology Enhanced Learning (TEL) project.
+The Postgraduate Award in Technology Enhanced Learning (PGA TEL - D1) and Postgraduate Award in Technology Enhanced Learning - Theory and Application (PGA TEL -D2) are two part-time, practice-based programmes, designed to support participants as they carry out a Technology Enhanced Learning (TEL) project.
 You have a choice between two pathways - the PGA TEL (20 CATS) leading to Associate Fellowship of the HEA (AFHEA) and PGA TEL Theory and Application (30 CATS) leading to Fellowship of the HEA (FHEA).

 ***Next Cohort - Autumn 2019***

 The next cohort for the PGA in Technology Enhanced Learning (D1) and PGA in Technology Enhanced Learning - Theory and Application (D2) will be running later this Autumn.
 Further details including course dates will be available shortly.

 Please contact us if you would like any further information - firstname.lastname@example.org

 APP TEL is open to all staff at the University of Warwick who have a role in teaching, development or learning support.
-There are two routes through the PGA - the PGA TEL (linked to descriptor 1) and PGA TEL Theory and Application (linked to descriptor 2).
+There are two routes through the PGA - the PGA TEL (linked to descriptor 1 and therefore leading to Associate Fellowship - AFHEA) and PGA TEL Theory and Application (linked to descriptor 2 - leading to Fellowship FHEA).
 Further information about these two routes will be provided at the introduction session or you can discuss your options with the course lead - email@example.com

 Please note: as the programme is project based, participants will need to have the opportunity to develop a technology enhanced learning project.
 If you are unsure that your role offers this potential, please contact us to discuss your situation.